toveadam/toveadam/README.md

 Hi there, My name is Tove 👋
-I'm a junior developer from Sweden 🇸🇪 living in Barcelona 🇪🇸 who is very excited to have found my passion for developing!
+I'm a software engineer from Sweden 🇸🇪 living in Barcelona 🇪🇸!

 My interest for programming started a couple of years ago.
-With the opportunity presenting itself last year, I took the leap of joining a Full-Stack JS bootcamp in Barcelona.
-Since then, I have done self-studies and gotten to the level now where I'm getting comfortable with the code!
+With the opportunity presenting itself during the start of the pandemic, I took the leap of joining a Full-Stack JS bootcamp in Barcelona.
+Since then, I have done a lot of studying and I've worked as a merchant integrations engineer at Bolt One-Click checkout!
-I am now looking for an opportunity within Front-end Development.

-Knowing that not everything as to be known by heart, but that one rather wants have the mind of understanding a task.
+Knowing that not everything as to be known by heart, but that one has the ability and urge to understand the work.
 So far, would say that:
 What I don't know yet, I am confident I will be able to reach any expectations.
-My understanding of CSS came right from the beginning, as thoughout life I've always enjoyed the design part of things.

-- 🔭 I’m currently studying towards a junior developer position
+- 🔭 I’m currently working at Bolt
-- 🌱 I’m currently learning React, CSS, Express...
+- 🌱 I’m currently learning more about backend development
 - 📫 How to reach me: toveadamsson@gmail.com
-- ⚡ Fun fact: My obsession about the sunset or sunrise might be considered a bit over the top.
+- ⚡ Fun fact: My obsession about the sunset might be considered a bit over the top.